 The facts about prostate cancer

-Let’s start by understanding the facts about prostate cancer.
-According to global man’s health charity Movember Foundation, one in eight men will be diagnosed with prostate cancer at some point in their life.
-Over 42,000 men are diagnosed with the illness each year in the UK1 so if you are diagnosed with prostate cancer you are not alone.
+Over 47,000 men are diagnosed with the illness each year in the UK so if you are diagnosed with prostate cancer you are not alone.3

 What causes it?